 Have you had to write an RFP for a digital product development and felt something was off?
 Should you know what to do or how long it will take?
-After all, you are not a product designer or project manager.
+After all, you are not a product manager or product designer.
 Yet, everyone expects you to talk about the solution and propose a detailed timeline like:

 - 2/15/2021: RFP released to selected vendors

 - 3/1/2021: Proposals must be submitted